mdavidsaver/pyDevSup/documentation/interfaces.rst

     Called when an attempt is made to set the record's SCAN field to "I/O Intr" either at startup, or during runtime.
-    To permit this the return value of this function must evaluate to *True*.
+    To permit this the method must return an object which evaluates to *True*.
     If not then the attempt will fail and SCAN will revert to "Passive".

-    If a callable object is return, then it will be invoked when SCAN is changed again, or just before :meth:`detach` is called.
+    If a callable object is returned, then it will be invoked when SCAN is changed again, or just before :meth:`detach` is called.